magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-shopping-cart.md

 In the subsequent tutorial steps, the unique shopping cart identifier `A7jCcOmUjjCh7MxDIzu1SeqdqETqEa5h` will be listed as `{{ CART_ID }}`.

-{:.bs-callout .bs-callout-info}
-For logged-in customers, send the customer's authorization token in the `Authorization` parameter of the header.
-See ["Get customer authorization token"]({{ page.baseurl }}/graphql/get-customer-authorization-token.html) for more information.

-### Verify this step {#verify-step}
+## Verify this step {#verify-step}

-There are no additional verification steps. `quote`.`entity_id` value is not displayed on the website or in Admin.
+There are no additional verification steps.
+The values of `quote` and `entity_id` value are  not displayed on the website or in the Magento Admin.